 What is the Lifespan of Smoke and Carbon Monoxide Detectors?

 As with pretty much everything, your smoke alarm eventually expires.
-Sensors can become less sensitive over time, making them less adept at doing their one job: detecting smoke, carbon monoxide, or potential fires.
+Sensors can become less sensitive over time, making them less adept at doing their job: detecting smoke, carbon monoxide, or potential fires.